Blog

 We’ll also talk about the benefits of data classification, from avoiding data breaches to meeting those tough regulatory requirements.

-What is data classification, and how does it relate to healthcare organisations?
+What is data classification, and how does it relate to healthcare organisations and HIPAA?

 Data classification refers to the process of organising data based on its sensitivity and importance.
 The goal is to make certain that sensitive data receives enhanced protection, while less critical data is given the appropriate amount of care.